 San Antonio sits at the southwest corner of the Texas Triangle, with Dallas and Houston making up the other two points.
 Situated in Central Texas, campers at San Antonio can expect a hot climate, but some reprieve during the winter and early spring months.
 The city attracts more than 26 million visitors a year, and for good reason.
 There is plenty to experience in San Antonio, whether you’re primarily a camper or a tourist.

-For those wishing to stay more out in the country, try the Alamo River RV Ranch.
-It’s still just 16 miles from San Antonio, but it offers 3 miles of its own private wooded trails.
-In addition, is has almost of mile of its own river front for fishing, kayaking, and swimming.
-Campers frequently see local wildlife, like armadillos, on the grounds.
+The site with the best mix of camping and tourism is Travelers World RV Resort, which is only 3 miles from the Riverwalk and the Alamo.
+This particular park, like many others in the city, offers those staying at one of its 165 RV hook-ups all the amenities you’d expect from an upscale RV park.
+For those wishing to stay more out in the country, the Alamo River RV Ranch is a favorite.
+It’s only 16 miles from San Antonio, but it offers 3 miles of its own private wooded trails.
+In addition, it has almost a mile of its own river front for fishing, kayaking, and swimming.
+If you're at that park, keep your eyes open for wildlife like armadillos!